HouzuoGuo/laitos/README.md

 ## Project name and origin

-In late 2015/early 2016, a much smaller program called "websh" was born that only offered basic shell access via SMS and telephone.
-The laitos project evolved from the smaller program, restarted from scratch in late 2016, and throughout 2017 the project gained a full suite of web servers along with powerful social network apps as well as utility apps.
+In late 2015/early 2016, a much smaller program called ["websh"](http://github.com/HouzuoGuo/websh) was created to offer basic shell access via SMS and telephone.
+The laitos project evolved from the smaller program, restarted from scratch in late 2016, and throughout 2017 the project gained a full suite of web servers along with integration to social networks and utility apps.

 Finland is my favourite country and a good Finnish friend on IRC by the name of "zutt" recommended Finnish word "laitos" (meaning institute, apparently) to